 Much like the loving Alvarez family they created, the writers of One Day at a Time work closely together, don’t always agree but love each other anyway.
-Their collective family experiences helped inform the creation of the characters we fell in love with last year, and shaped the series into one of the best things to binge watch on Netflix.
+Their collective family experiences helped inform the creation of the characters we fell in love with ever since the show premiered back in 2017, and shaped the series into one of the best things to binge watch on Netflix.
 Their influences are everywhere.
-According to one writer, Debby Wolfe, the kids of the show – Elena and Alex – are based on showrunners Mike Royce’s daughter and Gloria Calderon Kellett’s son.
+According to one writer, Debby Wolfe, the kids of the show – Elena and Alex – are based on showrunners Mike Royce’s daughter and Gloria Calderón Kellett’s son.

-Below, we got a glimpse at some of the family behind the Alvarez family, as told by show writers Michelle Badillo, Debby Wolfe, Dan Hernandez and showrunner, Gloria Calderon Kellett.
+Below, we got a glimpse at some of the family behind the Alvarez family, as told by season two show writers Michelle Badillo, Debby Wolfe, Dan Hernandez and showrunner, Gloria Calderón Kellett.

 How did you join the writers room?